 Our unrivaled selection of Trek Bikes sets the bar for quality and comfort.
-From the all-new, ultra smooth Trek Domane SL 7, to the new Trek Electric-Assist XM700+ and the comfortable Trek 7.6 FX Hybrid, to our numerous upgrade options, you deserve the best ride on your vacation.
+From the ultra-smooth Trek Domane SL 7 to the Trek Electric-Assist Verve+, you deserve the best ride on your vacation.
 Plus, we offer a range upgrade options to take you the extra mile.

 Our guides are trained to make your trip magical.
 They aren't just experts in riding; they're trained in delivering uncompromising service in ways you won't believe.
 We know that it's the unexpected surprises that make a trip magical.
 That's why our guides pride themselves on anticipating your needs before you ask.